 Vavo consist of London born Alden Martin and Vancouver native Jesse Fischer; a pair that had collaborated online before meeting face to face in 2015, since creating a dynamic relationship, drawing in loyal fans.
-Due to this paired with their music with many elements, VAVO continue to gain popularity among fans which have rewarded them features in numerous publications including Billboard, We Rave You, This Song Slaps, I Want EDM and Music Existence along with many other blogs and websites.
+Due to this, VAVO continue to gain popularity among fans, whose loyalty has rewarded them features in numerous publications including Billboard, We Rave You, This Song Slaps, I Want EDM and Music Existence along with many other blogs and websites.
 This is without a doubt helped by starting 2018 off right with their release of ‘How Low’ with John Christian on Tiesto’s Musical Freedom Records.
 On top of that, their remix of Post Malone’s Rockstar went viral, creating a name for them there too- 2018 really is their year.

 Moving along to most recent single ‘No Friend Zone‘.
 Released on the 29th of June, it is already getting airplay and multiple channels are putting it out on Youtube giving it publicity, and with the backing on their connections and the PR of AMW, they’re going to go far without a doubt.

-Honestly, on first listen, I didn’t think it was my kinda thing- I said I would be brutally honest, and I stick by that.
-I’m not a huge EDM fan, so I had no idea where to go with this review BUT, I’m glad I stuck with it (it’s been in my head for days now).
+Honestly, even on first listen, I knew it wasn’t my kinda thing.
+I said I would be brutally honest, and I stick by that.
+I’m not a huge EDM fan, so I had no idea where to go with this review.
+While wanting to do a good job, I’ve also wanted to be honest…

-We all know I like a variety of music, but when it comes to EDM, that’s more my boyfriends speciality, and he gave it a few listens with me to help me organise my thoughts.
-I gave it another listen and focused on different elements on the song each time, and it actually grew on me; if it can grow on a dad rock fan, it can grow on anyone.
+We all know I like a variety of music, but when it comes to EDM, it’s not really my speciality.
+I gave it another listen and focused on different elements on the song each time, and it wasn’t as bad as I thought it was on first listen, but I still couldn’t get it.

-I liked the lyrics from the get go, from the first lesson; the song is more upbeat so when there’s more bittersweet, sad lyrics, I like the difference because it takes a few listens to get that point and actually listen to the lyrics.
+I did like the contrast; while being upbeat, the lyrics are less so, and I do think it takes skill to get that balance right.
 The repeated line of ‘No friend zone’ (hence the title) almost sounds like they’re pleading to not be left in the friend zone or put in the friend zone.
 Almost like trying to connect with a lover or trying to create a connection with somebody, highlighted from the line ‘I need you for my own‘, and ‘This is no game for me to lose‘ showing an almost craving or desperation.
 We all know I’m a lyricist myself, so I hone in on the lyrics and I am more critical about them compared to anything else.

 I wish I could go in more depth in a review, but with this not being a genre I listen to religiously or a lot, I find it difficult to review or critique.
-What I do know is they’ve done incredibly well and I can’t wait to see their journey and watch them grow.
+I just know what I do and don’t like, and I;m not a fan of this.